President’s Award for Global Learning

 First, students must form a team of two to four members, all from different majors.
 Additionally, they must also find a faculty lead and two faculty mentors from different departments to complete the team.
 Next, students must select one of seven approved regions for the project to be located.
 Lastly, the project proposals must align with one of the three topic areas: entrepreneurship, social impact or expanding existing research.

-Advertising senior Rebecca Chen is part of the Ghana team, which also features faculty team member Meme Drumright.
+Advertising senior Rebecca Chen is part of the Ghana team, which also features faculty team member Meme Drumwright.
 Associate Professor Lucy Atkinson is a faculty member as part of the Southwest Asia team.

-Stan Richards School faculty members Lucy Atkinson (left) and Meme Drumright.
+Stan Richards School faculty members Lucy Atkinson (left) and Meme Drumwright.

 The Africa team will explore the influence of colorism on media and businesses in Ghana, and the Southwest Asia team will focus on waste management in Cambodia.